 SEO helps your website show up in search results without paying for ads, while PPC gets your paid ads to the top of the page.

 When you combine them, you’re covering more ground on search engines, making it easier to attract customers.
-This combined strategy is often called Search Engine Marketing (SEM), which simply means using both free and paid methods to show up in search results.
+This combined strategy is often called Search Engine Marketing (SEM), which means using both free and paid methods to show up in search results.

 On the flip side, a strong SEO presence can lower the cost of your PPC ads because your website already ranks well.